Porsche 910 Bergspyder

 For the 1968 season, the 910 Bergspyders got more modifications.
 The lightweight spyders now had their air scoops on the right side and a new rear spoiler was introduced.
 Instead of one wide rear spoiler now the cars had two active spoilers.
 At the hill climb events the rules allowed a lot of experimenting, so active rear spoilers could be used.

 In addition to Mitter and Stommelen, Porsche had hired Ludovico Scarfiotti to pilot the third factory entered 1968 910 lightweight spyder.
-Since 1958 Porsche took the European Hill Climb Championship every year except in 1962 and 1965 when the championship was won by Ludovico Scarfiotti for Ferrari.
-At the first 1968 event in Montseny Scrafiotti scored second between Mitter and Stommelen.
+Since 1958 Porsche had taken the European Hill Climb Championship victory every year except in 1962 and 1965 when the championship was won by Ludovico Scarfiotti for Ferrari.
+At the first 1968 event in Montseny, Scrafiotti scored second between Mitter and Stommelen.

 The next event was at Rossfeld in Germany and a day before the competition, on a training (June 8, 1968), Scarfiotti flew off the track and into the trees.
 He was thrown off the car and was airborn for a long time before hitting the ground.
 His life couldn't be saved.
-Ludovico Scarfiotii (at the age of 34) became the first Porsche factory driver to die at duty.
-Stommelen did not participate in the next days competition.
-Mitter won.
+Ludovico Scarfiotti, at the age of 34, became the first Porsche factory driver to die at duty.
+Stommelen did not participate in the next days competition, Mitter won.